Why Are You Attending an Online Career Event?

 Make it interactive and don’t just pitch or sell your company

-If the recruiting event offers you the chance to be actively involved in program formats and not just have a booth, make sure you’re not just repeating the standard facts about your company or singing praises about your organization.
+If the online recruiting event offers you the chance to be actively involved in different program formats and not just have a booth, make sure you’re not just repeating the standard facts about your company or singing praises about your organization.
 Actually “open your doors” and take the students and job seekers on a journey into your company and why you personally enjoy working there.
-Nobody likes to be bombarded with sales pitches - the attendees are attending the event to get a “behind the scenes” insight to see if they can envision themselves as part of your team.
+Nobody likes to be bombarded with sales pitches - the participants are attending the event to get a “behind the scenes” insight to see if they can envision themselves as part of your team.

 Gather useful data and don’t get overwhelmed

 Use the chance to engage with the attendees at the online event directly as the first touchpoint in a long-term relationship.
 Don’t waste this opportunity: If you don’t get the attendee information and CVs from the organizer, and even if it’s quite a lot of work, you should try to collect as much data as possible from suitable attendees during the event yourself.
 On top of that, you may receive post-event engagement metrics from the organizer which would help to understand which parts of your online presence did better than others.